hanssn/documentations/content/en/api/get-started.md

 ### Encrypt using encrypt_decrypt

-Refer to security on pre-requirement, the attribute to send is usually just using **one key** with encrypted parameters. for more info please read more [Authentication & Security]('/api/authentication')
+Refer to security on pre-requirements, the attribute to send is usually just using **one key** with encrypted parameters. for more info please read more [Authentication & Security]('/api/authentication')

 Encryption sample: